-Poor adherence is defined as the failure of treatment to be taken as agreed upon by the patient and the health care provider.
-There is increasing awareness of the importance of poor adherence in chronic diseases, and of the potential to develop interventions to improve adherence.443 Approximately 50% of adults and children on long-term therapy for asthma fail to take medications as directed at least part of the time.174
+Poor adherence is defined as the failure of treatment to be taken as agreed upon by the patient and the healthcare provider.
+There is increasing awareness of the importance of poor adherence in chronic diseases, and of the potential to develop interventions to improve adherence.
+Approximately 50% of adults and children on long-term therapy for asthma fail to take medications as directed at least part of the time.

 In clinical practice, poor adherence may be identified by an empathic question that acknowledges the likelihood of incomplete adherence and encourages an open discussion.
-See Box 3-23, p.102 for examples.
+See Box 5-3 (p.112) for examples.
 Checking the date of the last prescription or the date on the inhaler may assist in identifying poor adherence.
 In some health systems, pharmacists can assist in identifying poorly adherent patients by monitoring dispensing records.
 Electronic inhaler monitoring has also been used in clinical practice to identify poor adherence in patients with difficult-to-treat asthma.
-160,161
+176,177

-In clinical studies, poor adherence may be identified by short adherence behavior questionnaires, or from dispensing records; dose or pill counting; electronic inhaler monitoring;444 and drug assay such as for prednisolone.445
+In clinical studies assessing factors contributing to poor adherence, methods of measuring adherence include using short adherence behavior questionnaires, analysis of dispensing records, dose or pill counting, electronic inhaler monitoring, 488,489 and drug assay (e.g., for prednisolone).490